This post may contain affiliate links. Please read our disclosure policy.

-Just combine all the ingredients in a bowl, and you’re ready to go!
-Enjoy this festive fruit salad recipe on its own or paired with whipped cream, ice cream, or plain yogurt.
-You can even serve it over this moist Cream Cheese Pound Cake!
+You can also serve this festive fruit salad recipe on its own or paired with Chantilly Cream, ice cream, or plain yogurt.
+You can even spoon it over moist Cream Cheese Pound Cake for dessert!

 Ingredients for Christmas Fruit Salad